-There are two major commercial real estate (CRE) lease types—net and gross.
-The key difference between the two lies in who is responsible for paying the property’s operating expenses.
+There are two major commercial real estate (CRE) lease types—net lease and gross lease.
+The key difference between the two types of leases pertains to who is responsible for paying the property’s operating expenses.

 - Single Net Lease: Tenant pays base rent plus property taxes